 The Sex Offender Aftercare Program has specialized Parole/Probation officers who supervise high profile, level 3 and 4 sex offenders in the community.
 The program goal is to increase public safety and provide offender accountability through the containment of sexual offenders using a multidisciplinary approach.

-ACC received funding to establish and operate a pilot sex offender program.
 The program has Parole/Probation officers who have specialized training in such areas as mental health, voice stress analysis, and polygraphic analysis.
-The staff is located in six regions of the state.

 Transitional Housing Information

 The transitional housing program provides housing for offenders who have been transfeered or paroled from the Arkansas Community Correction by the Parole Board or has been placed on probation by a circuit or district court.
 Contact information can be found from the Office Locations area or from the PDF below.

 Volunteers provide services to clients in ACC Community Correction Centers and to clients on Parole or Probation.
 Volunteers are persons who, of their own free will and without compensation or expectation of compensation, provide services to or on behalf of ACC.

 “To enhance public safety by encouraging a crime-free lifestyle and providing cost-effective, evidence-based programs in the supervision and treatment of adult offenders.”